JacobTinston/StatamicRedirectUrls/README.md

 ## How to Use

-Upon install, __redirect-urls.php__ will be created in the __/config__ directory of your Statamic project. <br>
-It will contain a boilerplate multidimensional array in which you can add/update your redirects.
+Head To the CP and import CSV of redirects.